 - Carry on writing, and enjoy it.
 Remember the thrill of creating new worlds, ideas, and characters.
 Of course we all want writing success.
 But the act of writing itself gives most writers pleasure.
 Don’t let your efforts to sell or market your works diminish that joy.

 - Finally, remember: no-one is happy all the time.
-I have written quite a bit about happiness on this blog – I even have an Existential – and women category.
-Or have a look at my post The one with the links to happiness.
+I have written quite a bit about happiness on this blog – Have a look at my post The one with the links to happiness.
 Without being unhappy sometimes, you can never know happiness.
 If you are miserable about a rejection, don’t beat yourself up about it – that’s normal.
 Just be ready to get writing, and look at items 1-6 above to see what else you can do to build up your motivation.
 Good luck!

 If you want to know more about my thoughts on writing, you might like to look at my posts: